 This page pulls together information on when, how much and how often Big Bear Lake, California has snow.

 There are data and descriptions of how many days it snows and the total amount of snowfall that Big Bear Lake usually gets.
 There are also monthly and yearly counts of the days that the resort town normally has heavy snowstorms.
 Plus there's information on when Big Bear Lake can expect the first and last snowfalls of the season.

 The first set of monthly snow totals are averages for 2010 to 2019.
-All the other numbers are averages, based on weather data gathered from 1981 to 2010 at Big Bear Lake, a mountain town in the San Bernardino National Forest of southern California.
+All the other numbers are 30-year averages, based mainly on weather data gathered from 1991 to 2020 at Big Bear Lake, a mountain town in the San Bernardino National Forest of southern California.
 The snow depth data are for 1981 to 2010.

 How Often it Snows in Big Bear Lake

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Big Bear Lake varies from year to year.

 In December, for instance, one in four years totals over 18.1 inches of snow.
 Another 25 percent of years receive no more than four inches for the month.